Linus-Mussmaecher/rucola/README.md

 You can follow the links to given notes, and go back in your journey to previously visited notes.

+Also, you can open the note in an external editor or view, converted to HTML in an external viewer.

 ### HTML conversion
 Rucola can convert markdown notes to HTML documents, which are stored in the `.html` subfolder of your vault directory.
 This feature uses [comrak](https://github.com/kivikakk/comrak) for the markdown-HTML conversion and supports most of the usual markdown syntax.